fbpx

 How do I find accommodation in my city?

-Select your city below to see our guides to the best halls, letting agencies, and PBSA providers.
-Each guide includes prices, locations, student reviews, and honest recommendations.
+Select your city below to see our guides to the best halls, letting agencies and PBSA providers.
+Each guide includes prices, student area breakdowns, reviews and honest recommendations.

 How much does student housing cost by city?

-University halls, private halls (PBSA), and private renting through letting agencies.
-Each city page links to all the options available locally so you can compare everything in one place.
+University halls, private halls (PBSA) and private renting through letting agencies.
+Each city links to all the options available locally so you can compare everything in one place.

-Every UK university city has its own housing market, its own student areas, and its own quirks.
-A house-hunting strategy that works in Nottingham won't necessarily work in Edinburgh.
-The cost of a room in Manchester is very different from the cost of a room in London.
+Every UK university city has its own housing market, its own student areas and its own timing.
+A house-hunting strategy that works in Nottingham will not work in Edinburgh.
+The cost of a room in Manchester is very different from a room in London, and the areas students want to live in change entirely depending on which university they are at.

 London